Skip to main content

 The Biomass Research and Development Board's Conversion Interagency Working Group communicates and coordinates federal research, development, and demonstration activities related to biomass and carbon conversion.

-These efforts enable commercialization of a wide range of new pathways to sustainably produce renewable fuels, co-products, and materials.
+These efforts enable commercialization of a wide range of new pathways to produce renewable fuels, co-products, and materials.
 This Interagency Working Group provides a mechanism for information exchange within the federal community and with university and industry stakeholders.

 What Is Conversion?